Investigators: Portland shooting suspect pointed gun at officers, but whether he fired still isn’t known

 Still, investigators haven’t been “able to determine at this time if this shell casing is an exact match to the firearm in his possession even though it is the same caliber,” Brady added.
 They also still aren’t sure if the gun Reinoehl had when he was shot is the same weapon used in the Portland shooting.
 The state crime lab is conducting ballistics tests, Brady said.

-Reinhoehl, 48, a self-professed anti-fascist and Black Lives Matter supporter, died after members of the Pacific Northwest Violent Offender Task Force, headed by the U.S. Marshals Service, unleashed a hail of gunfire on him as they moved in to arrest him outside the Tanglewilde Terrace Townhomes about 7 p.m Sept.
+Reinhoehl, 48, a self-professed anti-fascist and Black Lives Matter supporter, died after members of the Pacific Northwest Violent Offender Task Force, headed by the U.S. Marshals Service, unleashed a hail of gunfire as they moved in to arrest him outside the Tanglewilde Terrace Townhomes about 7 p.m Sept.
 3.

 Questions about Reinoehl’s shooting have lingered; witnesses have given conflicting accounts of whether or not he fired at the officers.
 President Donald Trump also later praised the officers for killing Reinoehl, calling it appropriate “retribution.”